lynnlilu/lynnlilu.github.io/_pages/about.md

 Research Interests
 ======
-His research interests include mobile and ubiquitous computing, cyber security and privacy.
+His research interests include mobile and ubiquitous computing, cyber security and privacy, human-computer interactions.
 The main work is to adopt signal processing and machine learning techniques in mobile network and applications.
-Previously, I also conduct researches on network economics and cloud computing.
+Previously, he also conducted researches on network economics and cloud computing.

 Professional Services
 ======